corymickelson/corymickelson.github.io/source/_posts/Native-Nodejs-Development-Environment-Setup.md

 ---
-title: Native Nodejs Development Environment Setup
+title: Native Nodejs Addons
+subtitle: Part 1
 date: 2018-01-27 14:58:21
 tags:
 ---
-# Native Nodejs Development Environment
+# Native Nodejs Addons

-Creating a native addon for Nodejs has been one of my first exposures into C++ and C++ projects and as such the learning curve has been relatively steep when compared to project setup for something such as Nodejs, or Python, or really any other language with a semi-decent package manager and build tool.
-This tutorial is aimed at the nodejs developer who has never done, or done very little C++.
-The method that is described below is just one way of setting up a development envirionment for node addons, it's the way that
-I found works best for me.
-I implore you to adapt this to work for you.
-I will continue this series with more on my experience as a newcomer to C++ and native nodejs addons.
+This is the first in a series of posts/tutorials on my experience writing a nodejs native addon.
+This series is aimed at the nodejs developer who may have expert knowledge of Nodejs/Javascript but has little to no experience extending Nodejs via native addons.
+In this series we will explore setting up a development environment(part 1), writing a simple addon using [node-addon-api](https://github.com/nodejs/node-addon-api)(part 2), and lastly we will discuss how to design and implement the Api or interface to our native module in Javascript(part 3).
-As previously stated I am new to this technology, if you see something that is a bad practice or an anti-pattern please let me know ( with a proper solution ) and I will update this as needed.
+This is, again, a series on my experience as a newcomer to this technology, if I've accidently endorsed any bad practices or anti-patterns please let me know so I may address the offending code.

+## Part 1: The Development Environment

 By the end of this tutorial you should be able to start a new native nodejs project and build, run, and debug with Qt Creator.